elkowar/yolk/docs/src/getting_started.md

 <div class="warning">

-**Remember: Yolk is currently in very early development.
-Expect some breakages and issues.
-Always have a good backup of your files before using Yolk in this stage.
-You have been warned.**
+**Remember: Always have a good backup of your files before using any tool that modifies your files.
+Nothing bad should happen here, but better be careful.**

 </div>